How to get to Norway by ferry from the UK

 Depending on where you live in the UK, you can book one of the ferries to Rotterdam or Amsterdam.
 From here, Eemshaven can be reached by car in about 3 hours.

-Travel time by car after the first crossing
+Travel time by car between the first and second ferry

-- From Rotterdam/Amsterdam to Eemshaven: ± 3 hours
+- From Rotterdam to Eemshaven (Holland): ± 3 hours and 15 minutes

-- From Dunkirk to Eemshaven: ± 5 hours 30 minutes
+- From Calais to Eemshaven (Holland): ± 6 hours 15 minutes

-- From Rotterdam/Amsterdam to Kiel: ± 6 hours
+- From Rotterdam to Kiel (Germany): ± 6 hours 30 minutes

-- From Dunkirk to Kiel: ± 8 hours 45 minutes
+- From Calais to Emden (Germany): ± 6 hours 45 minutes

-You can travel from the Netherlands to Norway via the (new in 2022) Eemshaven-Kristiansand ferry connection and start your vacation early.
-This ferry has all the luxury you need and is a very pleasant crossing for many.
-And this is also a bit of a problem: since this cruise ferry is so popular, you need to book far in advance, we even advise people even to book a year early!
+It was possible to travel from the Netherlands to Norway via the (new in 2022) Eemshaven-Kristiansand ferry connection.
+This ferry is temporarily changed docking harbours for the moment and changed the port to Emden-Kristiansand.
+This ferry has all the luxury and is a pleasant crossing for many.
+And this is also a bit of a problem: since this cruise ferry is so popular, you need to book far in advance; we even advise people to book a year early!

 The luxurious cruise ships from Color Line